45deg/Actoverse/README.md

 **NOTE: This is a client interface of Actoverse protocol and this repository does not include libraries for debugging targets or demo applications.
 Check [a target API implementation for Scala](https://github.com/45deg/Actoverse-Scala) and [its examples](https://github.com/45deg/Actoverse-Scala-Demos).**

+## Citation

+> Kazuhiro Shibanai and Takuo Watanabe.
+2017.
+Actoverse: a reversible debugger for actors.
+In Proceedings of the 7th ACM SIGPLAN International Workshop on Programming Based on Actors, Agents, and Decentralized Control (AGERE 2017).
+Association for Computing Machinery, New York, NY, USA, 50–57.
+DOI:https://doi.org/10.1145/3141834.3141840

 ## Features

 - Live inspecting states inside actors